 Depth psychotherapy moves beyond a limited clinical paradigm to a broader frame that includes enriched connections to healing practices informed by literature, myth, spirituality, and a multitude of interdisciplinary studies.

-Psychotherapy and Culture I: Diverse Healing Traditions
+Psychotherapy and Culture I: Indigenous Healing Traditions, DPP 830, 2 units

 When Aristotle wrote of tragedy in his Poetics in the 5th century BCE, he observed that some cathartic or therapeutic cleansing occurred by means of poetry.
 His discovery has remained true of poetry’s power to assist psyche’s healing by acknowledging its shadowed contours.
 Classic narratives have contemporary relevance.
 Through revealing the movement of soul in its struggles to know itself and its relation to a larger world order, literature holds up a mirror to the personal and collective psyche.

-Psyche and the Sacred
+Psyche and the Sacred, DPP 920, 2 units

 The psyche’s capacity and affinity for sacred experience, as expressed in religion, ritual, and encounters with the numinosum, continually remind us of the importance of a spiritual consideration in all psychological work.
 Jung once said that all psychological problems are essentially religious problems.
 If true, this idea becomes especially interesting to practitioners of depth psychotherapy in the ways it calls for a revision of our notions of self, suffering, pathology, and of approaches to treatment.
 This course explores ways that a depth psychotherapist might work with the religious function of the psyche.

-Psychotherapy Informed by the Mythic Tradition
+Psychotherapy Informed by the Mythic Tradition, DPP 921, 2 units